Soorajhachiman184/testreact/README.md

-sample project fro github upload
+sample project fro github upload and deploy it